-Many of these risks reflect situations in the off-line world and it is essential that this e-safety policy is used in conjunction with other school policies (e.g. Behaviour, Anti-bullying and Child Protection policies).
+Many of these risks reflect situations in the offline world and it is essential that this e-safety policy is used in conjunction with other school policies (e.g. Behaviour, Anti-bullying and Child Protection and Social Media policies).

 As with all other risks, it is impossible to eliminate those risks completely.
 It is therefore essential, through good educational provision to build pupils’ resilience to the risks to which they may be exposed, so that they have the confidence and skills to face and deal with these risks.

 East Wichel Community Primary School & Nursery will demonstrate that it has provided the necessary safeguards to help ensure that we have done everything that could reasonably be expected of us to manage and reduce these risks.
-The E-safety Policy that follows explains how we intend to do this, while also addressing wider educational issues in order to help young people (and their parents / carers) to be responsible users and stay safe while using the internet and other communications technologies for educational, personal and recreational use.
+Our e-safety policy explains how we intend to do this, while also addressing wider educational issues in order to help young people (and their parents / carers) to be responsible users and stay safe while using the internet and other communications technologies for educational, personal and recreational use.

 The approach to the teaching of e-safety at East Wichel Community Primary School and Nursery